codbex/codbex-electra/README.md

             export ELECTRA_DRUGSTORE_DB_USER='bn_opencart'
             export ELECTRA_DRUGSTORE_DB_PASS='<db_pass>'
         ```
-    - Configiure econt shop secrets from the Electra UI
+    - Configure econt shop secrets from the Electra UI
        ![configure-econt-shop-secret](misc/images/configure-econt-shop-secret.png)
     - To enable the synchronization between Electra and OpenCart, stores must be enabled from the UI.
 Only the enabled stores are part of the synchronization.
         ![enabled-store](misc/images/enabled-store.png)

-**Note:** you can use the preconfigured OpenCart dev systems which are described [here](https://github.com/codbex/awesome-stuff/blob/main/opencart/README.md#dev-systems)
+**Note:** you can use the configured OpenCart dev systems which are described [here](https://github.com/codbex/awesome-stuff/blob/main/opencart/README.md#dev-systems)

 ## Architecture